 The majority of homes built in the 1970s and prior are plumbed with cast iron pipes.

 Cast iron pipes have an average life of 25-30 years.
 Cast iron pipe failure isn’t a matter of “if”, but a matter of “when”.
 With failure affecting not only the drainage and sewage systems, but also potentially impact the foundation of your home.

 The increasing number of these plumbing failures across the state are driving knowledge and awareness to homeowners, so they can preemptively act before a major catastrophe.

 How we can help

 The issues around cast iron pipes are complex.
 Your Private Adjusters team of highly trained experts will help identify if you have failing cast iron pipes, and assess the damage to help you restore your home to perfect health.

 Our mission is to be the best advocate for you and your home, and we work with you to get what you need from your insurance.

-Your Private Adjuster’s is a leading adjuster in central Florida and trusted by consumers and businesses alike.
+Your Private Adjuster is a leader in the adjusting field in central Florida and is trusted by consumers and businesses alike.
 We’ve helped our clients identify, and restore and repair, over $145 million in damages.